-Regardless of whether criminal charges are filed, students found to be responsible for sexual misconduct may be subject to University judicial sanctions.
-Sanctions against a student who has violated the Student Code of Conduct include suspension and probation and may vary depending on the severity of the violation and the accused's conduct history.
+Sanctions may vary depending on the severity of the violation and the accused's conduct history.
 The sanctions for non-consensual sexual intercourse also depend on the record and the violation, which may include expulsion, suspension, removal from campus housing, educational intervention, no-contact orders, loss of privileges, and restrictions from participating in extracurricular activities.
-Both the complainant and the respondent will be informed in writing of the outcome of each stage of the disciplinary proceedings.

-• Both the complainant and the respondent may appeal based on the grounds specified in the Student Code of Conduct - Section F using the appeal process specified or ADM 03-300, as applicable.
+- Both the complainant and the respondent will be informed in writing of the outcome of each stage of the disciplinary proceedings. - Both the complainant and the respondent may appeal based on the grounds specified using the appeal process specified or ADM 03-300, as applicable.